gear-foundation/gear-wiki/docs/api/submit-code.md

 ---
-sidebar_position: 8
+sidebar_position: 5
 sidebar_label: Submit Code
 ---

 # Submit Code

-If we need to load the program code into the chain without initialization, we can look at the following example:
+If you need to load the program code into the chain without initialization, take a look at the following example:

 ```javascript